RayDarar/back-end-mid/README.md

 5. Serve `api/` and `static/` folders with your php server

-Assuming you are using xampp installed on /opt/lampp: `cp -r api static /your/static/files/folder`
+Assuming you are using xampp installed on /opt/lampp: `cp -r api static/* /your/static/files/folder`

 6. Run `eco_beko.sql` at your mysql database